-William Sidney Pittman was born in Montgomery, Alabama to an ex-slave laundress and a prominent white man of the city.
-At the age of 17, Pittman attended Tuskegee Institute, where he completed programs in woodwork and architectural-mechanical drawing in 1897.
+William Sidney Pittman was born in Montgomery, Alabama, to an ex-slave laundress and a prominent white man.
+At 17, Pittman attended Tuskegee Institute, where he completed woodwork and architectural-mechanical drawing in 1897.
 He was awarded a scholarship to attend the all-white Drexel Institute in Philadelphia, where he completed the five-year architecture and mechanical drawing program in only three years, graduating in 1900, after which he returned to Tuskegee to teach for the next five years.

-He designed the Colored Carnegie Library of Houston, built in 1913 as the only library available to Blacks of that city.
+He designed the Colored Carnegie Library of Houston, built-in 1913 as the only library available to blacks in that city.
 Pittman moved to Texas in 1913 to escape the influence of his famous father-in-law.
 Once in Texas, Pittman built the Pythian Temple (1915–16) and the St. James African Methodist Episcopal Church (1920) in Dallas, the Allen Chapel A.M.E.
 Church in Fort Worth (1914); the Joshua Chapel A.M.E.
 Church in (Waxahachie 1917) and the Wesley Chapel A.M.E. in Houston (1926).